Rainbow flags in Chueca, Madrid - ©UCityGuides.com

-This is such a gay city that even its straightest clubs will have a certain gay influence, with many of them hosting gay nights and being mixed throughout the week.
+Madrid’s Chueca is one of the gayest neighborhoods in the world, having become more than a gayborhood -- it's a lifestyle.
+It’s home to dozens of trendy shops and gay bars, and is also where many of the straight locals and tourists choose to hang out.
+This is such a gay city, that even its straightest clubs have a certain gay influence, with many of them hosting gay nights and being mixed throughout the week.

 Mama Inés Cafe

 During daylight hours, this is the café to go for coffee, tea, fruit juices, and cakes.
-It has an attractive décor, around which you can sit chatting with friends or be by yourself reading a periodical.
+It has an attractive décor, around which you may sit chatting with friends.
 While mostly mixed throughout the day, at night it becomes predominantly gay.

 This trendy bar should not be missed if you're after a great cocktail.
-It's not exclusively gay - you'll see as many fashionable heterosexuals as you will gay guys - everyone comes here for some of the city's best DJ acts and drinks.
+It's not exactly gay - you'll see as many fashionable heterosexuals as you will gay men - everyone comes here for some of the city's best DJ acts and drinks.

 You don't have to wait for the weekend to drool over hot go go boys because you'll find them here on every day of the week.
 This is a fun gay club opening late in the evening, where you can party until the sun rises.